frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 Sometimes, we may have to make radical decisions about our lifestyle or things that have happened in our lives.
 We make real changes.

 One time, I was giving a class in Singapore.
-I happened to mention how if you are in some bar someplace, and you find that suddenly the curtain goes up, and the dancing girls come on, you wouldn\'t like your wife or your children to see you in this place.
-Well, probably God doesn\'t want to see you there either.
+I happened to mention how if you are in some bar someplace, and you find that suddenly the curtain goes up, and the dancing girls come on, you wouldn't like your wife or your children to see you in this place.
+Well, probably God doesn't want to see you there either.

-The following week, a man came to me and said, "You know, I work in a bank and I\'m in auditing and I have a regional job, so I move around quite a lot.
-I\'m in different cities.
+The following week, a man came to me and said, "You know, I work in a bank and I'm in auditing and I have a regional job, so I move around quite a lot.
+I'm in different cities.
 We finish work at five or six, and very often we go out for a few beers.
 I precisely find myself in some of those sorts of places."

 He married late in life and he had one daughter and his wife.
 He loved them very much.

-He said, "I realize they wouldn\'t like to see me in those places.
-I\'ve made a new resolution.
+He said, "I realize they wouldn't like to see me in those places.
+I've made a new resolution.
 Before I even go into these places, I will think of them and ask myself, 'Would my wife and my daughter even like to see me going into this place?'
 Most of the time the answer is no.

-"I tell the guys, 'Okay, guys, I\'ll see you some other time.
-I\'m going to go and have dinner somewhere else.'"
+"I tell the guys, 'Okay, guys, I'll see you some other time.
+I'm going to go and have dinner somewhere else.'"

 That was a man who knew how to identify things that were not right.